-Say hello to fall by trying this homemade Caramel Pecan Cake topped with a smooth caramel glaze.
+Say hello to fall with this homemade Caramel Pecan Cake, topped with a smooth caramel glaze.
 Short like coffee cake but big on flavor, this cake has a buttery, nutty taste.

 Enjoy Caramel Pecan Cake with Coffee

 When it comes to indulgent desserts, few things can rival the rich, buttery goodness of a caramel pecan cake.
 This delectable treat is a symphony of flavors and textures, blending the sweetness of caramel with the nutty crunch of pecans in a moist, luscious cake.
-This dessert does not bake as tall as a pound cake but instead will be shorter, like a coffee cake.
-The texture is coarser than pound cake and has a buttery mix of pecans and brown sugar layered in the batter.
+This dessert does not bake as tall as a pound cake; instead, it will be shorter, like a coffee cake.
+The texture is coarser than pound cake, and the batter is a buttery mix of pecans and brown sugar.

 Pecans for Caramel Pecan Cake